maphew/zadam-trilium-wiki/Themes.md

 Trilium by default comes with few color themes, with white being the default.
-To switch to dark theme, you just need to go to Options (top-right) -> Appearance tab and change the theme.
+To switch to dark theme, you just need to go to Options (top-left - it's the app icon) -> Appearance tab and change the theme.

 This is what it looks like: